paveljurca/notes/sber/a.md

 .

-I don't exactly know what I mean by that, but I mean it / J.D.
-Salinger
+I don't exactly know what I mean by that, but I mean it / J. D. Salinger

 .